Skip to content

 Improving Drainage for a Longer-Lasting Building

 Eavestroughs encircle the entire perimeter of the hangar’s roof to effectively manage rainwater and snow melt runoff.
-Paired with four downspouts, which direct water away from the building, this system helps protect the hangar’s foundation.
+Paired with four downspouts, which direct water away from the building, this system helps protect the aircraft hangar’s foundation.
 By efficiently channeling and directing water, the eavestroughs and downspouts prevent water damage to the posts and contribute to the long-term durability and lifespan of the hangar.

 Features